 The Global Gender Gap Report 2020 is an annual report released by the World Economic Forum.
-It surveys economies in order to measure gender disparity by collating and analyzing data that falls under four indices – economic participation, educational attainment, health and political empowerment.
+It surveys economies in order to measure gender disparity by collating and analysing data that falls under four indices: economic participation, educational attainment, health and political empowerment.

 The Global Gender Gap report states that it will take us almost 100 years to achieve gender parity worldwide.
 We are far from where we need to be, but we are on the right track.
 We must take these ranks as the warning calls that they are and act accordingly.

 Featured Image Source: South China Morning Post